Kotlin/kotlinx.coroutines/docs/basics.md

 ### Scope builder
 In addition to the coroutine scope provided by different builders, it is possible to declare your own scope using [coroutineScope] builder.
-It creates new coroutine scope and does not complete until all launched children complete.
+It creates a coroutine scope and does not complete until all launched children complete.
 The main difference between [runBlocking] and [coroutineScope] is that the latter does not block the current thread while waiting for all children to complete.